NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weCapabilities.rst

 Applications to identify the output parameters of interest given the wind loading and the structural model.

 #.
-Standard Wind: (servicibility) inter story drift ratio, peak floor acceleration
+Standard Wind: (serviceability) inter story drift ratio, peak floor acceleration
 #.
 User Defined: user-specified EDP